What you will need to do to make your public sector website or mobile app meet new accessibility regulations

 Get support to meet the new rules

-The government will help organisations meet the new rules by producing guidance, raising awareness and, where appropriate, providing training.
+The government will help organisations meet the new rules by producing guidance, raising awareness and, where appropriate, providing links to training.

 The EU Directive on the accessibility of public sector websites and mobile applications requires UK public sector body websites and apps to be more accessible, unless it would be disproportionate to do so.

 The Directive says that public sector websites or apps will meet the requirements if they meet European accessibility standard EN 301 549.
-This standard currently uses the WCAG 2.0 international accessibility standard to level AA.
-The standard may be updated to use WCAG 2.1, which is due to be released in June 2018.
+This standard currently uses the WCAG 2.0 international accessibility standard to level AA, but may be updated to use WCAG 2.1.

 The Directive builds on existing UK legislation and commitments such as the Equality Act 2010, which includes a duty on service providers to make reasonable adjustments for persons with disabilities (and other protected characteristics) when providing services and exercising public functions.